 I work to balance the needs of the community with what we can afford.
 I will continue to work for and with you, to ensure that our town services continue and improve, but also remain affordable.

-Paid for by Christina Tatta for Town Council; Patrick Birney, Treasurer
+Paid for by Christina Tatta for Town Council; Karen S. Raddatz, Treasurer